Thursday, October 27, 2011

 Yummy pineapples for under two dollars each!

 Want freshly squeezed orange juice?
-Just wait for the beep-beep of the moto horn at your front gate.
+Just wait for the beep-beep of the motor scooter horn at your front gate.

 Need a 20L bottle of agua purificada?
 A loud musical tune repeated over and over again, and the squeak of the truck brakes – and you know the delivery truck is outside the gate.